ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/aws-greengrass-v2.md

 weight: 1
 ---

-[AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/v2/developerguide/what-is-iot-greengrass.html) is an open source Internet of Things (IoT) edge runtime and cloud service that helps you build, deploy and manage IoT applications on your devices.
+[AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/v2/developerguide/what-is-iot-greengrass.html) is an open source Internet of Things (IoT) edge runtime and cloud service that helps you build, deploy, and manage IoT applications on your devices.

 ## Introduction

-This article provides instructions for installing AWS IoT Greengrass on your device, and registering that device with the AWS IoT Greengrass service.
+Follow the instructions below to install AWS IoT Greengrass on your device and register the device with the AWS IoT Greengrass service.

-These instructions provide the fastest and simplest configuration for deploying AWS IoT Greengrass into a development environment, they may not be suitable or recommended for production deployments.
+The instructions provide the fastest and simplest configuration for deploying AWS IoT Greengrass into a development environment, and they may not be suitable for production deployments.

 ## Prepare your AWS Role

-Before installing AWS IoT Greengrass on your device you first need to create an AWS IAM role with sufficient permissions to create Greengrass Things, Groups and Roles.
+Before installing AWS IoT Greengrass on your device you first need to create an AWS IAM role with sufficient permissions to create Greengrass Things, Groups, and Roles.

+You will also create and save an access key and secret access key for AWS CLI access.

+### Before you begin

+Log in to the AWS console, set the AWS region you want to use in upper right corner, and navigate to the Identify and Access Management (IAM) dashboard.

+### Create an IAM role and access credentials

 1. Create a new IAM user named `gguser`

-1. Create new group named `ggusergroup`
+2. Create new group named `ggusergroup`

-1. Click the `Create policy` button (this will open in a new tab)
+3. Click the `Create policy` button (this will open in a new tab)

-1. Switch to the `JSON` tab and paste in the following:
+4. Switch to the `JSON` tab and paste in the following:

 ```json {line_numbers=true}
 {
     "Version": "2012-10-17",